readium/readium.github.io/_pages/membership/overview.md

 permalink: "/membership/overview/"
 title: Membership Overview
 ---
-The Readium.org community is supported by organizations that join the Readium Foundation as members.
-Member organizations typically use Readium technologies to build solutions.
+The Readium community is supported by organizations that join the Readium Foundation as members.
+Member organizations typically use Readium technologies to build client or server solutions.
 You can participate in a Readium open source project or use Readium technologies without being a member, but membership is an important way to support the community.

 Find out more about joining Readium Foundation [here](http://readium.org/membership/join/).